pongasoft/vst-vac-6v/archive/README-macOS_64bits.txt

 macOS (64 bits)
 ---------------
+For a single user, install under $HOME/Library/Audio/Plug-ins For all users, install under /Library/Audio/Plug-ins (may require admin access)

+The directory structure in this archive matches the file system, so you can simply copy it under $HOME/Library/Audio/Plug-ins (or /Library/Audio/Plug-ins)

+Or if you prefer to install each file individually:

-For VST2, copy VAC-6V.vst3 and RENAME into VAC-6V.vst under
+For VST2, copy VST/VAC-6V.vst under
   - $HOME/Library/Audio/Plug-ins/VST for a single user
   - or /Library/Audio/Plug-ins/VST for all users (may require admin access)
   - or any DAW specific path (64bits)
-MAKE SURE TO RENAME the file otherwise it will not work

-For VST3, copy VAC-6V.vst3 under
+For VST3, copy VST3/VAC-6V.vst3 under
   - $HOME/Library/Audio/Plug-ins/VST3 for a single user
   - or /Library/Audio/Plug-ins/VST3 for all users (may require admin access)
   - or any DAW specific path (64bits)

-For Audio Unit, copy VAC-6V.component under
+For Audio Unit, copy Components/VAC-6V.component under $HOME/Library/Audio/Plug-ins/Components
   - $HOME/Library/Audio/Plug-ins/Components for a single user
   - or /Library/Audio/Plug-ins/Components for all users (may require admin access)
-  - Note: you may have to reboot your computer for the Audio Unit to appear in Logic (or kill the AudioComponentRegistrar process(es)) Usage
+  - Note: you may have to reboot your computer for the Audio Unit to appear in Logic (or kill the AudioComponentRegistrar process(es))

+Usage
 =====
 Check the documentation at https://pongasoft.com/vst/VAC-6V.html